 Halloween brought skulls and bones to mind.
 People brought in bones to our nature centers to share their finds, to offer donations, and for help with identification.
 We are most frequently asked about raccoon skulls, followed by fox.
 These may not be the two most common animals in Arlington, but smaller critters’ skulls are less easily found, more fragile, and don’t have exciting big teeth.
-Our largest wild animal skull most people can identify on their own:
+Our largest wild animal skull, a deer skull, most people can identify on their own.

 The easiest way to differentiate raccoon and fox skulls is to compare them to other known specimens, but if you don’t happen to have a skull collection of your own at home, here are a few tips.
 First, raccoons are bigger than you think – or maybe the truth is that foxes are smaller than you think.
 Both species typically range in weight from 6 to 15 pounds.
 For comparison, an average house cat weighs about 10 pounds.
 Raccoons can reach 20 pounds though, so don’t assume a larger skull is a fox!